5 - Policies & Procedures Agreement

 Filing a Complaint

-If you would like to file a complaint about childcare, the Division of Child Care at the Colorado Department of Human Services can be reached at (303) 866-5958.
+If you would like to file a complaint about childcare, the Colorado Department of Early Childhood can be reached at (303) 866-5958.
 The address is 710 S. Ash Street, Denver, CO 80246.

 Group Guardian Meetings - FAMILY NETWORK